WALDOCOIN69/waldocoin/docs/WALDO_NFT_UTILITIES_GUIDE.md

 ### Monthly Reward Distribution

 **Pool Funding:**
-- 2% of all WALDO transaction fees
+- 10% of all platform fees (claim fees, staking rewards, battle fees)
-- 1% of staking pool profits
+- 2% of secondary NFT sales (royalties)
-- Royalties from secondary NFT sales
+- 0.25% of all fees are burned as a deflationary mechanism

 **Distribution Method:**
 - Snapshot taken on 1st of each month